Revou-FSSE-Jun25/milestone-1-ingenioust91/README.md

 ## Overview
 byingesalim is a portfolio website that offer professional graphic design services and custom website or app development to help your business stand out visually and digitally.
-This website is using HTML and css
+This website is build using HTML and css

 ## Website Navigation